NVIDIA/DALI/docs/examples/use_cases/pytorch/efficientnet/readme.rst

 * ``--data-backend`` parameter was changed to accept ``dali``, ``pytorch``, or ``synthetic``.
 It is set to ``dali`` by default.
 * ``--dali-device`` was added to control placement of some of DALI operators.
 * ``--augmentation`` was replaced with ``--automatic-augmentation``, now supporting ``disabled``, ``autoaugment``, and ``trivialaugment`` values.
 * ``--workers`` defaults were halved to accommodate DALI.
 The value is automatically doubled when ``pytorch`` data loader is used.
+Thanks to this the default value performs well with both loaders.
-* the model is restricted to EfficientNet-B0 architecture.
+* The model is restricted to EfficientNet-B0 architecture.

 Data backends